pozsarzs/modshell/README.md

 One or more same type registers can be exported to file.
 During saving, one text file is created, with CSV, INI or XML extension.
 The program can only import from INI and XML format files.

+We can also create time-stamped log entries with the program.

 On exit, the command line history, echo mode and colors are preserved.